 Distribution of the Zebu

-Zebus are mainly found in Africa and Asia, however, they are also found in South America, North America, and other countries around the world.
-There are thought to be 270 million zebu in India, 155 million in Brazil, and 2 million in the U.S.
+Zebus originate in southern Asia, and humans transported them to Africa, India, and the Middle East shortly after.
+Nowadays, this breed is also popular in South America and the United States.
+There are thought to be 270 million Zebu in India, 155 million in Brazil, and 2 million in the U.S.

 Diet of the Zebu